 Jumping the career fence is no easy task, but the hurdle is more easily cleared when you have a passion for pooches.
 I know this is true from experience: I went back to college in my 20s and switched careers in my late 30s, all in the name of dog.
 The paw inspires my pen!

 Here are seven more jobs that might just inspire an inner career calling.
-Canine-inspired careers not need fit a predetermined template; these are worth considering for those whose hearts beat dog.
+Canine-inspired careers do not need to fit a predetermined template; these are worth considering for those whose hearts beat dog.

 1. Dog Blogger